 · Do not learn math skills easily

 · Would rather chew their arm off then do math homework…

-We give students the opportunity to build on previous knowledge and fill in gaps while developing new skills they can master.
+We leverage tools from Math-U-See and Youcubed to give students the opportunity to build on previous knowledge and fill in gaps while developing new skills they can master.
 Our hands-on, multisensory approach to learning math utilizes less memorization and more thinking.
 Repetition is not the answer for overcoming math challenges.
 The answer is using a proven OG method for building student’s intelligence in the logical-mathematical category.